hvpham-yorku/project-jume-group-9/doc/sprint0/PB.md

 15. **Export Inventory Data**
     - **User Story:** As an admin/manager, I want to export inventory data so that I can store records offline.
     - **Criteria of Satisfaction:**
-      - Can be exported as CSV/PDF and is available on every orders/products/customers page.
+      - It is is available on every orders/products/customers activity other than reading.

 ---